Ad-invariant metrics on nonnice nilpotent Lie algebras: Introduction

 We obtain these Lie algebras by three different constructions.
 Two are classical methods to construct Lie algebras with ad-invariant metrics, namely the double extension procedure \cite{FavreSantharoubane:adInvariant,MedinaRevoy} and considering the ad-invariant metric given by the natural pairing on any cotangent Lie algebra.
 The third one is new; we dub it \emph{single extension} due to its close resemblance to double extensions.

 The main difficulty that we faced in the process of producing the examples is to actually prove that a given Lie algebra is not nice.
 Recall that a Lie algebra is nice if it admits a basis, called a nice basis, such that the structure constants satisfy certain vanishing conditions (see Section~\ref{sec:first} for the precise definition).
 One of the methods we use to show nonexistence of such a basis takes into account a canonical derivation that exists on any Lie algebra, known as the Nikolayevsky, or pre-Einstein derivation (see~\cite{Nikolayevsky}).
 We observe that, if a nice basis exists, one can assume that the eigenspaces of the Nikolayevsky derivation are generated by nice basis elements.
-This fact combined with a counting argument allows us to prove that a nice basis does not exist for free nilpotent Lie algebras of step greater than two on more than two generators; we then consider their cotangents.
+This fact combined with a counting argument allows us to prove that a nice basis does not exist for free nilpotent Lie algebras of step greater than two on more than two generators (Theorem~\ref{thm:rude}).
+Since these free nilpotent Lie algebras do not admit ad-invariant metrics~\cite{dBO12}, we consider their cotangents.

-In fact, it is easy to see that a nice basis $\{e_i\}$ of a Lie algebra $\g$ determines a nice basis of the cotangent $T^*\g$, obtained by adding to $\{e_i\}$ the elements of its dual basis.
+It is easy to see that a nice basis $\{e_i\}$ of a Lie algebra $\g$ determines a nice basis of the cotangent $T^*\g$, obtained by adding to $\{e_i\}$ the elements of its dual basis.
 Thus, the cotangent of any nice Lie algebra is nice.
 However the converse is not clear at all, since a cotangent Lie algebra $T^*\g$ may admit a nice basis which does not contain a basis of $\g$.

 We prove that this converse statement does hold in the special case of free nilpotent Lie algebras.
 Thus, the cotangent of a nonnice free nilpotent Lie algebra is again nonnice; this gives rise to nonnice nilpotent Lie algebras of any step $>2$ with an ad-invariant metric.